 You’ve got to make an effort to ensure you give the right first impression to your fellow tenants.
-After all, you never know who could one day become a client, or who might be able to introduce you to others who can help in your business.
+After all, you never know who could one day become a client, or who might be able to introduce you to others who can help you out.
 Of course, there’s also the opportunity to make lifelong friends.

-Here are some shared office space networking ideas that won’t make you feel like you’re cornering your new office-mates and blurting out your full business pitch at them.
+Here are some shared office space networking ideas that are easy to do, and won’t make you feel like you’re cornering your new office-mates.

 Have your elevator pitch ready to go

 One of the first questions you’ll get asked when you move into a new shared office is, “so, what does your business do?”.
 If you haven’t ironed out your elevator pitch yet, now’s the time to do it.
 Being able to give a succinct, easy to understand, and memorable description of what your business does will go a long way in helping spread the word about your company.

 Make a point of introducing yourself to everyone you meet